 - Tools and Tricks to Learn Portuguese Verb Conjugation

-1. Know who is performing the action
+1. Who is performing the action?

 In Portuguese, the person doing the verb will be one of the following: